Stephen Lewis Foundation

-The Stephen Lewis Foundation (SLF) is a non-governmental organization that assists mostly AIDS- and HIV-related grassroots projects in Africa.
+The Stephen Lewis Foundation (SLF) is a non-governmental organization that champions health and human rights to end AIDS in partnership with community-led organizations across Africa.

 History

 The foundation was started by Stephen Lewis, a former Ontario Opposition Leader and Canadian ambassador to the United Nations.
-He first proposed the idea in an interview published in The Globe and Mail newspaper on January 4, 2003, citing the crisis of HIV/AIDS in sub-Saharan Africa.
+He first proposed the idea in an interview published in The Globe and Mail newspaper on January 4, 2003, citing the AIDS crisis across sub-Saharan Africa.
 Several readers responded with financial donations, the first of which arrived before the foundation had been formally established.
 By the time the foundation's first cheques were mailed out in June 2003 for projects, the donations totaled $275,000.
-As of 2014, the foundation's website indicates that it has disbursed over $80 million to more than 1,100 initiatives in sub-Saharan Africa.
+As of 2025, the SLF has raised more than $200 million in support of grassroots organizations at the forefront of the HIV response in Africa.

 For his efforts in starting the foundation, Lewis was named as person of the year by Maclean's magazine in 2003 and was awarded the Pearson Peace Medal in 2004.
-He continues to travel and speak on the foundation's behalf.
+For years, he continued to travel and speak on the foundation's behalf.
 Lewis's daughter, Ilana Landsberg-Lewis, was the foundation's executive director since its formation in 2003 until 2020, and its African Advisory Board is chaired by Graça Machel.

-As of 2020, the executive director has been human rights advocate Meg French who worked previously with UNICEF and the United Nations, and had ties to the foundation since participating in the International AIDS Conference in 2006 when the Grandmothers To Grandmothers campaign was launched.
+As of 2020, the executive director has been human rights advocate Meg French who worked previously with UNICEF and the United Nations, and had ties to the foundation since participating in the International AIDS Conference in 2006 when the Grandmothers to Grandmothers Campaign was launched.

 Activities

-The Stephen Lewis Foundation is mandated to provide care for women suffering from HIV/AIDS, to assist orphans and other children affected by AIDS, to support grandmothers caring for orphaned grandchildren, and to support groups of people living with HIV/AIDS.
+The Stephen Lewis Foundation is mandated to partner with organizations run by and for their own communities.
+These organizations support children orphaned by AIDS, women, including grandmothers, and children in their care, LGBTIQ communities and people living with HIV across 14 countries in Africa.

-On March 7, 2006, the foundation launched the "Grandmothers to Grandmothers" campaign to encourage grandmothers in Canada to raise funds and awareness on behalf of African grandmothers caring for children orphaned by AIDS.
-More than forty groups were started across Canada in the first five months of the initiative.
-The first "Grandmothers to Grandmothers gathering" took place at George Brown College at the University of Toronto in August 2006, attended by two hundred grandmothers from Canada and one hundred from sub-Saharan Africa.
+On March 7, 2006, the foundation launched the Grandmothers to Grandmothers Campaign to encourage grandmothers in Canada to raise funds and awareness in solidarity with African grandmothers caring for children orphaned by AIDS.
+More than 40 groups were started across Canada in the first five months of the initiative.
+The first "Grandmothers to Grandmothers Gathering" took place at George Brown College at the University of Toronto in August 2006, attended by two hundred grandmothers from Canada and 100 from Eastern and Southern Africa.
 Several groups from the Grandmothers to Grandmothers Campaign were profiled in Grandmother Power, a book by photojournalist Paola Gianturco.
+The Campaign has now grown into an international solidarity movement, recognized by the 2024 Lions Club International Humanitarian Award.

-On September 7, 2013, the foundation hosted a people's tribunal in Vancouver, BC, to shine a light on the discrimination and inequality faced by African grandmothers who are supporting communities and children affected by HIV/AIDS.
-Six grandmothers from across sub-Saharan Africa presented personal testimonies to four Tribunal judges: Theo Sowa, Mary Ellen Turpel-Lafond, Joy Phumaphi and Gloria Steinem.
+On September 7, 2013, the foundation hosted a people's tribunal in Vancouver, BC, to shine a light on the discrimination and inequality faced by African grandmothers who are supporting communities and children affected by HIV and AIDS.
+Six grandmothers from across Eastern and Southern Africa presented personal testimonies to Tribunal judges, including Theo Sowa, Joy Phumaphi and Gloria Steinem.